Veterans call burn pit exposure bill a major win

 There haven’t been many big money bills that received better than an 86 to 11 vote recently.
 The National Defense Authorization Act, a $770 billion bill that passed in December 2021, was approved 88 to 11 in the Senate, but majorities in the high 80s are more likely to be seen for post office namings.

 There were speed bumps.
-Senate Republicans who previously supported the bill as written, including Montana Republican Sen. Steve Daines, voted against the bill in a procedural vote that would have set the PACT ACT up for passage last week.
+Senate Republicans who previously supported the bill as written, including Montana Republican Sen. Steve Daines, voted against the bill July 27 in a procedural vote that would have set the PACT Act up for passage last week.
 There were veterans on Capitol grounds ready to celebrate the bill’s passage July 27.
-When the bill stalled, they voted to camp on the grounds until it passed.
+When the bill stalled, veterans vowed to camp on the grounds until it passed.

 We’re going to get the PACT Act done, and it’ll because these veterans and their families never stopped advocating for our country to live up to the promises we made them. pic.twitter.com/gelSg20WXP— Senator Jon Tester (@SenatorTester) August 2, 2022

-When it became clear Tuesday that Republicans were again in support of the bill, Tester went to the camped-out vets and thanked them for their resolve.
-Schepp said the reversal on support for the bill July 27 sparked a flurry of phone calls and emails by veterans.
+When it became clear Tuesday that Republicans, Daines included, were again in support of the bill, Tester went to the camped-out vets and thanked them for their resolve.
+Schepp said the reversal on support for the bill July 27 sparked a flurry of phone calls and emails to senators by veterans.

 “The truth is, is most people who serve in the Senate know about burn pits” Tester said.
 “And a lot of these folks have been over to the Middle East.
 They saw the burn pits.
 They’ve actually smelled the smoke to come off burn pits — they just didn't smell it for an entire tour.